North-West Stories & A De Herries Smith.

 In fact, it was common in those times for a prolific, popular author to have a number of stories in a single magazine issue, each one under a different name.

-For example, Gus had four of his stories published in this Fall 1937 issue of North-West Romances:
+For example, Gus had four of his stories published in this classic Fall 1937 issue of North-West Romances:

 “Wolves of the Wastelands” (as by A DeHerries Smith), “Untamed!”
 (Owen Finbar), “Fool’s Gold” (Sgt.
 Dan O’Rourke) and “Trail Tales of the North: The Snow Gods’ Way” (Derek West).